 Babywearing- it’s not just a trend; it has many benefits for mother and child.
 But which type of carrier is the right one for you?
-We’ll help you get started!
+We’ll explain the different babywearing methods and help you get started!

 Babywearing Options: Getting Started